andreas-tanas-dorian/CampusConnect/README.md

 ## 📝 License

-This project was developed for the [University Name / Course Name] project.
+This project was developed for the West University of Timisoara Java Programming/Databases project.

 ```